karra-ormsby/Challenge-01/README.md

 ##Installation

-N/A
 No installation needed.
-The code is deployed as a stand alone page on Git Pages. (add link to delpyed site here)
+The code is deployed as a stand alone page on Git Pages, (https://karra-ormsby.github.io/Challenge-01/)

 ##Usage